neeldj/QuantWeb-Main/README.md

 QuantWeb is a web application focused on quantitative finance and analytics.
 It leverages Django for backend development, providing tools for backtesting trading strategies, analyzing financial data, and more.

-This README provides a clear structure for new users to understand what the project is about, how to set it up locally.
+This README provides a clear structure for new users to understand what the project is about how to set it up locally.

 Last Update: 20th June, 2024